-During the year ended December 31, 2013, we raised proceeds of approximately \$40.7 million from the Offering, including proceeds from the distribution reinvestment plan, and made payments of \$3.7 million for selling commissions and dealer manager fees.
-We also incurred an obligation of \$610,000 of Offering costs related to the Offering.
+During the year ended December 31, 2014, we raised proceeds of approximately \$253.1 million from the Offering, including proceeds from the distribution reinvestment plan, and made payments of \$23.0 million for selling commissions and dealer manager fees.
+We also incurred an obligation of \$3.8 million of Offering costs related to the Offering.

-We anticipate that we will continue to fund our investment activities through existing cash and cash equivalents, income earned from our investments, net capital raised from our Offering, and borrowings under our Credit Facility.
-Our primary uses of funds will be investments in portfolio companies, operating expenses and cash distributions to holders of our common stock.
+We anticipate that we will continue to fund our investment activities through existing cash, capital raised from our Offering, and borrowings on our Syndicated Credit Facility and HMS Funding Facility.
+Our primary uses of funds in both the short-term and long-term will be investments in portfolio companies, operating expenses and cash distributions to holders of our common stock.

 In addition, as a BDC, we generally are required to meet a coverage ratio of total assets to total senior securities, which include borrowings and any preferred stock we may issue in the future, of at least 200%.
-Stated differently, the amount outstanding under our Credit Facility as a percentage of our total assets cannot exceed 50%.
-As of December 31, 2013, this percentage was 18%.
+As of December 31, 2014 and December 31, 2013, our asset coverage ratio under BDC regulations was 242% and 443% respectively.
 This requirement limits the amount that we may borrow.
-As of December 31, 2013, we had capacity under our Credit Facility to borrow approximately an additional \$16.0 million.
+As of December 31, 2014, due to these limitations, we had capacity under our Syndicated Credit Facility and HMS Funding Facility to borrow up to \$47.1 million.

-Although we have been able to secure access to potential additional liquidity, through our Offering and also by entering into the Credit Facility, there is no assurance that equity or debt capital will be available to us in the future on favorable terms, or at all.
+Although we have been able to secure access to potential additional liquidity, through proceeds from the Offering and also by entering into the Syndicated Credit Facility and HMS Funding Facility, there is no assurance that equity or debt capital will be available to us in the future on favorable terms, or at all.